Article updated January 2018

 - Incarcerated rapists also tend to be “stranger rapists” who were promptly reported by their victim, who left physical evidence, and who were successfully prosecuted, convicted, and received prison time.
 (Carr and Van Deusen, 2004).

 Summary of important points from this section:

 - Sex offenders comprise an extremely heterogeneous population.

 - According to the 2015 campus climate survey, 22.5% of undergraduate women reported receiving unwanted sexual activity compared to 6.8% of men.

 - There is no typical profile of a rapist, but they share some common characteristics.

 - Sex offenders are experts in rationalizing their behavior.

-- Alcohol abuse has been identified as a strong correlate of college rape.
+- Alcohol abuse has been identified as a tool to perpetrate college sexual assault.

-- Alcohol can be a disinhibitor and increase sexual impulsivity, as well as lower women’s detection of risk and impair their ability to resist assault.
+- Alcohol can be a disinhibitor and increase sexual impulsivity, as well as lower an individual’s detection of risk and impair their ability to resist assault.

-- Intercourse cannot be consensual when the woman is incapacitated due to intoxication.
+- Intercourse cannot be consensual when an individual is incapacitated due to intoxication.